ckarcz/Modular-Lunetta/README.md

 Who - I'm a software developer who has a big love for music and a long time interest in diy electronics (but thought it out of my league).
 Anyway around 2012 I took the leap and brought the two together and have learned a lot since then.
 But I'm still learning!

-What is a Lunetta!? - Stanely Lunetta was an expirimental musiscian who is thought to be the first to popularize using cheap digital logic chips to create abstract avant garde drones, sequences, and the like.
-Thus lunettas are electroncis instruments and tools created using (mostly) digital logic chips.
+What is a Lunetta!? - Stanely Lunetta was an classical+expirimental musiscian who is thought to be the first to popularize using cheap digital logic chips to create avant garde music, drones, sequences, and the like.
+Thus lunettas are electronic instruments and tools created using (mostly) digital logic chips.

 Why - This project is a way for me to increase my synth diy knowledge and experience with a large scale project requiring planning, designing, building, finishing, trouble shooting, and more, at a larger scale, to ready myself for all the more complex full-diy analog modular synth world.